JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 Next, I will choose **Titan Text Embeddings v2** as our embedding model.
 There are multiple options available, depending on your choice.

 > Titan models are highly effective in enhancing productivity and efficiency across a wide range of text-related tasks, including creating copy for blog posts and web pages, categorizing articles, open-ended Q&A, conversational chat, information extraction, and [more](https://aws.amazon.com/bedrock/amazon-models/titan/).
+>
+> _[Embedding models](https://www.couchbase.com/blog/embedding-models/) are a type of machine learning model designed to represent data (such as text, images, or other forms of information) in a continuous, low-dimensional vector space.
+These embeddings capture semantic or contextual similarities between pieces of data, enabling machines to perform tasks like comparison, clustering, or classification more effectively._
+>
+> Source: Couchbase

 ![titan](./images/titan.png)